The Colors of Light Therapy: Uses and Benefits

 White Light Therapy

-Sunlight is a necessary source of natural Vitamin D and it boosts your body’s production of serotonin.
+Sunlight also boosts your body’s production of serotonin.
 A lack of natural sunlight can cause listlessness, sleep problems, and certain forms of depression.

 Bright white light is useful for replacing the natural sunlight that you may not get enough of due to today’s predominantly indoor lifestyle and during winter months when the days are shorter.
 White light can elevate your mood, boost your energy level, and help with concentration.
+While it won't create Vitamin D with Ultraviolet light, it has various other advantages.

 White light can treat sleep disorders and Seasonal Affective Disorder (SAD) [2] and circadian rhythm disorders.
 White light can also help with jet lag and addictive behaviors such as alcohol abuse or compulsive eating.